zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/libp2p-Whitepaper.rst

 **NOTE:** *This is a work-in-progress*

-For Ethereum to succeed, and for the ultimate goals of Ethereum to be achieved, Ethereum needs to employ a number of secure decentralised data systems.
+For Expanse to succeed, and for the ultimate goals of Expanse to be achieved, Expanse needs to employ a number of secure decentralised data systems.
 The generalised Turing-complete, extensible-state blockchain is one component in this, but for it to be leveraged to its full potential for building decentralised applications (dapps), a suite of additional